ANTINO KIM

 [6] Kim, A., Lahiri, A., Dey, D., and Kane G., "'Just Enough' Piracy Can Be a Good Thing."
 MIT Sloan Management Review, Vol. 61, No. 1, pp. 13-14 (2019).

-This article presents a counterintuitive finding that moderate levels of piracy can actually benefit content creators and distributors.
+Abstract Summary: This article presents a counterintuitive finding that moderate levels of piracy can actually benefit content creators and distributors.
 We analyzed market dynamics and consumer behavior to understand when piracy serves as a form of product sampling that ultimately increases legitimate sales.
 Our analysis suggests that completely eliminating piracy may not always be the optimal strategy for content industries.

 View Publication